Home

 Mellotron used:

 Ramatam's chief claim to fame was in having a female lead guitarist, April Lawton, in the early '70s, especially as she was the only female member of the band.
 Well, it's not common now (sadly), so try to put yourself back in those days of unrestrained sexism to see how unusual this was.
 Of course, if you didn't know, you wouldn't know, as she was a competent rock guitarist in an era when you could find a competent rock guitarist on every corner, particularly in the States, where rock had more mainstream appeal than it ever managed in the UK.
-The rest of the band were far from slackers, too, with vocalist/guitarist Mike Pinera from Blues Image (themselves Chamberlin users) and none other than Mitch Mitchell on drums, the longest-surviving member of the Experience.
+The rest of the band were far from slackers, too, with vocalist/guitarist Mike Pinera from Blues Image and Manna (both Chamberlin users) and none other than Mitch Mitchell on drums, the longest-surviving member of the Experience.

 So; unless you're very into third-division early '70s US hard rock, you probably won't be that fussed about Ramatam, although it does have its moments.
-I've heard a lot worse, but then, I've also heard much better, and if your resources are limited (and whose aren't?), you may wish to direct your hard-earned somewhere else.
+I've heard a lot worse, but then, I've also heard much better and if your resources are limited (and whose aren't?), you may wish to direct your hard-earned somewhere else.
 I suspect the usual maxim applies: 'pick it up if you see it cheap'.

 Dee Dee Ramone (US)